 In today’s world many young people are experiencing a hunger for things of the spirit.
 If you are interested in becoming a Holy Names Sister or associate, please email the U.S.-Ontario Province at email@example.com.

 Sister Sophia Park: Recently Vowed California SNJM

-Sophia Park recently made her first vows in a ceremony at the Holy Names Convent in Los Gatos.
+Sophia Park recently made her final vows in a ceremony at the Holy Spirit Chapel in Campbell.
 She was drawn to join the Sisters of the Holy Names by the deep prayerful life of the Sisters, and charism that emphasizes human dignity and social justice.

 Sister Sophia is a native of South Korea.
 After graduating from Ewha Women’s University in Seoul, she came to the United States and earned an M.A. in Christian Spirituality at Seattle University and a Ph.D. from the Graduate Theological Union in Berkeley, California.

 Sr. Sophia is teaching theology and spiritual direction at Holy Names University in Oakland.